Combating Illegal File Sharing

 Required Information for Community Education and Student Disclosure

-The following information will be included in the educational information provided to the community and as part of the annual student disclosure that is provided to students via email.
-This information also will be posted on and linked to from a website and may be referred to in the range of other educational mechanisms the campus employs.
+The following information will be included in the educational information provided to the community and as part of the annual disclosure that is provided to students via email, and is included here for reference.
+This information is also posted on and linked to from UC Berkeley's Copyright Regulations and Resources website and may be referred to in the range of other educational mechanisms the campus employs.

 A. Appropriate vs. Inappropriate Use of Copyrighted Material

-A University of California System-wide website provides information about copyright, including appropriate vs. inappropriate uses of copyrighted material.
+A University of California System-wide website provides information about copyright, including appropriate vs. inappropriate uses of copyrighted material, fair use, and Copyright in the classroom.
 The information includes FAQs about copyright ownership and using copyrighted material, and links to pertinent University of California policies.

-The UC Berkeley Copyright Resources website links to the above UC website, as well as providing other educational and resource information.
+The UC Berkeley Copyright Regulations and Resources website links to the above UC website, as well as providing other educational and resource information.
+It also refers the campus community to a list of legal sources of online content maintained by EDUCAUSE.

 B. Institutional Policies and Sanctions Related to Copyright Infringement

-The ECP also provides for sanctions against network users who violate copyright law and UC policy: “In compliance with the Digital Millennium Copyright Act, the university reserves the right to suspend or terminate access to university electronic communications systems and services by any user who repeatedly violates copyright law” (ECP Section III Allowable Use, E).
+• “In compliance with the Digital Millennium Copyright Act, the university reserves the right to suspend or terminate access to university electronic communications systems and services by any user who repeatedly violates copyright law” (ECP Section III.E Access Restriction).

-UC Berkeley has local policies as well that govern copyright infringement including the Campus Computer Use Policy which states as an example of misuse “Violating terms of applicable software licensing agreements or copyright laws”, and the Student Technology Services "File Sharing and Copyright" policy webpage which states, "If you share copyrighted material without permission, you are breaking the law and could be subject to legal consequences.”
+UC Berkeley has local policies as well that govern copyright infringement including the Campus Acceptable Use Policy which states as an example of misuse “Violating terms of applicable software licensing agreements or copyright laws”, and the Student Technology Services "File Sharing and Copyright" policy webpage which states, "If you share copyrighted material without permission, you are breaking the law and could be subject to legal consequences as well as sanctions under UC Berkeley's information security policies and Campus Code of Student Conduct.”

 C. Student Disciplinary Procedures

 UC Berkeley handles claims of online infringement under the DMCA through established processes.
 Once notified of possible copyright infringement, most students do not repeat the activity, and most cases do not result in a University conduct process.
 When it is necessary to initiate a conduct complaint, however, UC Berkeley utilizes established local procedures through the Berkeley Campus Code of Student Conduct for adjudicating violations of University policy, including copyright violations.
-The Berkeley Campus Code of Student Conduct states that illegal file sharing of copyrighted materials is a violation that may be grounds for discipline (section 102.05).
-(Also see Student Conduct.)
+The Berkeley Campus Code of Student Conduct states that Copyright infringement is a violation that may be grounds for discipline (section 102.05).
 Appropriate sanctions are imposed according to University guidelines.
 The type of sanction imposed depends on the facts of the case and may range from a warning to dismissal and may include a loss of privileges (including network access).
 UC Berkeley may use sanctions as a means to further educate students about responsibilities and appropriate behavior.
-For example, the student may be required to write a paper on copyright infringement, or develop copyright education materials for distribution, as well as other educational sanctions.
+For example, the student may be required to write a paper on copyright infringement or complete other educational sanctions.
+See the Center for Student Conduct website for additional information about the conduct process.

 D. Civil/Criminal Liabilities / Penalties for Violation of Federal Copyright Law

-Text of Annual Disclosure to Students regarding Civil and Criminal Penalties for Violation of Federal Copyright Laws.
-This text may be revised from time to time but will address the concepts shown below.
+The following information regarding Civil and Criminal Penalties for Violation of Federal Copyright Laws, in combination with the other information outlined in Appendix A, is included (or referenced) in the Annual Disclosure to Students.
+This text may be revised from time to time for accuracy as long as it addresses the concepts shown below.

 Copyright infringement is the act of exercising, without permission or legal authority, one or more of the exclusive rights granted to the copyright owner under section 106 of the Copyright Act (Title 17 of the United States Code).
 These rights include the right to reproduce or distribute a copyrighted work.
 In the file-sharing context, downloading or uploading substantial parts of a copyrighted work without authority constitutes an infringement.